specollective/software-engineering-guide/README.md

 The Software Engineering Guide (SWEG) is an open repository of software engineering knowledge.
 The SWEG is designed to be a practical framework for developing a comprehensive understanding of software engineering and modern software development.
 The guide includes practical guidance for self-directed learning, career training, and professional development.

+🚧 This project is actively under development and should be considered in complete. 🚧

 Interested in learning more about this project?
 Please email us at [info@specollective.org](mailto:info@specollective.org).

 ## Purpose of the Guide